Yuvi9587/Floating-Notepad-Extension/Readme.txt

 ]
 ```

-- **storage**: For storing the default filename
+- **storage**: Stores the user's default filename
-- **downloads**: For downloading note content as a text file
+- **downloads**: Enables downloading note content as text files

 ---

-### 💾 How Saving Works
+## How Saving Works

-When the save button is clicked:
-- The note is saved as a `.txt` file.
+- Clicking the save button will download the note as a `.txt` file
-- The first download prompts the user to choose a location (unless a name is already stored).
+- On first save, the user is prompted to choose a filename
-- The chosen name is remembered for future saves (using Chrome's `storage.local` API).
+- The chosen name is stored locally for future use using `chrome.storage.local`

 ---

-### 🧪 Testing & Development Tips
+## Development & Testing

-- Make edits in `script.js` and reload the extension via `chrome://extensions/`.
+- Modify `script.js` and reload the extension from `chrome://extensions/`
-- Test resizing, dragging, saving, and visibility toggle.
+- Test dragging, resizing, saving, copying, and toggling
-- Confirm clipboard access via the copy button.
+- Ensure clipboard access functions properly

 ---

-### 📎 Known Issues
+## Known Issues

-- Multiple notes are not currently supported.
+- Multiple notes are not yet supported
-- Note content does not persist after refresh (unless manually saved).
+- Notes do not persist after page refresh
-- Firefox and other browsers may require adaptation.
+- Compatibility with Firefox or other browsers is untested

 ---

-### 🙌 Contributing
+## Contributing

 1. Fork the repository
-2. Create a new branch
+2. Create a new feature branch
-3. Make your changes
+3. Commit your changes
-4. Submit a pull request with a clear description
+4. Open a pull request with a clear description

 ---

-### 📃 License
+## License

-MIT License — feel free to modify and share!
+This project is licensed under the MIT License.
+You’re free to use, modify, and distribute it.

 ---